Layton Park Theatre

 THE VIEWING ROOM

-Wouldn’t you like your own private viewing room to see your favorite films in your favorite theater?
-Well, that is exactly what Mrs. Richard Seidel (born Lorrie Brunet) had whenever she came from her hometown, FonDuLac, Wis., to visit her uncle “Buck” here in Milwaukee, where he managed the Layton Park theater in the mid-1930s.
-His real name was Lawrence Gideon Brunet (pronounced the French way: Brew-NAY) and during his career he managed several Milwaukee theaters, but his home was a spacious apartment above the lobby of the theatre with a viewing room at the back of the auditorium with room for 4 or 5 people to look through a glass window at the movie below.
+Wouldn’t you like your own private viewing room to see your favorite films in your favorite theatre?
+Well, that is exactly what Mrs. Richard Seidel (born Lorrie Brunet) had whenever she came from her hometown, FonDuLac, WI., to visit her uncle “Buck” here in Milwaukee, where he managed the Layton Park theatre in the mid-1930s.
+His real name was Lawrence Gideon Brunet (pronounced the French way: Brew-Nay) and during his career he managed several Milwaukee theater’s, but his home was a spacious apartment above the lobby of the theatre with a viewing room at the back of the auditorium with room for 4 or 5 people to look through a glass window at the movie below.
 Mrs. Seidel’s fond memories of the “free” movies and popcorn she enjoyed in there include the “Flash Gordon” serials and the cowboys star Tom Mix.
-This may not have been the only such room in a Milwaukee theater, but it was a delightful world of its own for a ten year old girl!
+This may not have been the only such room in a Milwaukee theatre, but it was a delightful world of its own for a ten year old girl!

-Comes 1971 and it had faded badly and but it did not have to await the slow death of most other neighborhood houses, for the city decreed a street widening of Lincoln Ave. at that intersection and the site of the Layton Park theater became a right turn lane with a small dental clinic now on the remaining land.
+Comes 1971 and it had faded badly and but it did not have to await the slow death of most other neighborhood houses, for the city decreed a street widening of Lincoln Avenue at that intersection and the site of the Layton Park Theatre became a right turn lane with a small dental clinic now on the remaining land.
 Today the younger generation in this now Hispanic area knows nothing of the “coziness” of this memorial to the area’s beginning as a reference to a sylvan glade that never existed.
-Ironically, the name BOULEVARD is now used by a storefront theater for live plays at 2250 S. Kinnickinnic Ave. at Lincoln Ave.
-(30 blocks east of the site of the original BOULEVARD, just a few doors from the location of Milwaukee’s first cinema of 1905: the storefront COMIQUE, now a liquor store).
+Ironically, the name ‘Boulevard’ is now used by a storefront theatre for live plays at 2250 S. Kinnickinnic Avenue at Lincoln Avenue.
+(30 blocks east of the site of the original Boulevard Theatre, just a few doors from the location of Milwaukee’s first cinema of 1905: the storefront Comique Theatre, now a liquor store).

 Just login to your account and subscribe to this theater